aptus/FonB-Documentation/INSTALLATION/Thirdlane RPM Installation.md

 FonB communicates with MySQL for two reasons, first to handle its own records in a database and secondly, to deal with Asterisk CDR records.

-User is supposed to inform FonB about these files in 3 configuration files, i.e. phoneb.cfg, users.cfg and php.ini (within FonB Installation directory), as explained in this document, section 5.

 <a name="thirdlane-rpm"/>
 ####1.2.
 FonB RPM for Thirdlane
 The newest FonB RPM for Thirdlane will further stabilize the application as a whole as well as provide GUI running on a separate port independent of Thirdlane.